Skip to main content

 How a workflow starts

 Every workflow execution begins with a trigger — something that tells the platform to run the workflow with specific input.
-MagOneAI supports five trigger sources so you can wire workflows into whatever surface your users already use.
+MagOneAI supports four trigger sources so you can wire workflows into whatever surface your users already use.

 Manual